Belinda Carlisle: 1991–1999

 The Go-Go's reunited in 1994 to support the retrospective double-CD Return to the Valley of The Go-Go's, their second collection, which featured three new songs, including the single "The Whole World Lost Its Head".
 However, the band broke up again, soon after the promotional tour.
 Carlisle returned to the recording studio, and resumed working again with Rick Nowels.
 In 1996 she released in the UK and Australia her sixth solo studio album, A Woman & a Man, on the Chrysalis label.
 This album, consisting of mostly relaxed adult pop, revitalized her solo career in Europe, and included several hits.
 The leadoff single, "In Too Deep", returned Carlisle to the UK Top 10 for the first time in six years, reaching No. 6.
 "Always Breaking My Heart", written and produced by Per Gessle of Roxette, also made the UK Top 10, peaking at No. 8.

 The album spawned two further hits in the UK: "Love in the Key of C", and "California", which featured arrangement and backing vocals by Brian Wilson of the Beach Boys.
 The album reached No. 12 in the UK, and was certified gold.
 As a result of A Woman & a Man's UK success, the album was released in the United States during the summer of 1997 on the small Ark21 label.
 In 1997, she recorded "I Won't Say (I'm in Love)" for the Disney movie Hercules.
-The song was released as a single exclusively in France and Germany.

 In 1999, Carlisle released a greatest hits album in the UK, a double-disc on the Virgin label, collectively titled A Place on Earth: The Greatest Hits.
 The first disc featured Carlisle's hits plus three new tracks recorded for the album: the single "All God's Children", and the songs "A Prayer for Everyone" and "Feels Like I've Known You Forever".
-The second disc, subtitled A Place on Earth, contained previously released remixes of some of her hits and some B-sides which had not previously been released on CD.
-Some of the remixes were by William Orbit.
-A Place on Earth: The Greatest Hits was certified Gold in the UK and went on to sell in excess of one million copies worldwide.
-A European version was marketed with an interview CD in which Carlisle provides answers to over 40 questions sent in by fans.
+The second disc, subtitled A Place on Earth, contained previously released remixes of her hits and B-sides which had not previously been released.
+Despite being released only seven years after her previous greatest hits compilation, The Best of Belinda, Volume 1, the collection was a success in the UK where it made the Top 20 and was certified gold.